 Ready to shake up your home workout routine?
 A playground workout may be for you.

 Check out your local park or playground and take advantage of all it has to offer.
-A community playground not only provides free facilities and tools you might not have at home but also presents an opportunity to meet a community of neighborhood runners or workout buddies who are local to you.
-Here are six of our favorite full-body workouts to try.
+A community playground not only provides free facilities and tools you might not have at home, but it also presents an opportunity to meet a community of neighborhood runners or workout buddies who are local to you.
+Here are six of our favorite full-body playground exercises and workouts to try.

 Don't neglect the track.

 One particularly nice thing about many school and community playgrounds is the presence of a pre-measured turf or paved track to run on.
 If you're a runner or jogger who likes to monitor your distances and times, having a track as a guide may motivate you to hit your fitness goals more than a run through your neighborhood.

 Want to learn how to run?
 Here's how to start running when you aren't a runner!

 Parks and playgrounds tend to bring out your inner kid, so why not embrace it?
 Many community park equipment pieces are designed with bodyweight workouts in mind—specifically, the monkey bars.
 Believe it or not, monkey bars can provide a better bodyweight workout than other high-end equipment.
 This list details the muscle groups a monkey bar workout can improve, so go out and get swinging, hanging, and pulling up.

 Use a park bench for elevated pushups or adjusted planks.